Is this service confidential?

 The Legal Information Society of Nova Scotia will share some statistics with our funder, the federal Department of Justice.
 They will want to know how often Nova Scotians use the program and what part of the province they live in.
 The information we share will not identify anyone using the program.

-You and the lawyer may use your four hours in the way that works best for you.
+You and the Navigator may use your four hours in the way that works best for you.
 For example, your first meeting might be two hours, and you might have another appointment later on.

-You might not need four hours of legal advice.
+You might not need four hours of legal support.
 If your issue is complex, you might feel that you need more than four hours.
 If you need more time, phone or email us and we will do our best to help.

 You are in control, and what you do next is entirely up to you.